ramvenkat98/lecun1989-repro-to-test-c-repro/README.md

 # This Fork

 This fork of the original repo just makes some slight modifications that are used to validate a separate (approximate) repro done in C of the same paper.
 The C repro can be found [here](https://github.com/ramvenkat98/c-deep-net).
+There are two main modifications in this fork:
+1. Prepro: We save the same data files as plain-text files instead of using torch.save so that we can easily read in that data from our C file.
+2. Repro: We add a class called `ApproxNet` that applies the approximations mentioned in the C repro to the original net.
+We use the results of ApproxNet to compare with the C version (for more details, refer to the C repro).

 ---